 You are not required to withhold federal income tax from wages you pay to a household employee.
 However, if your employee asks you to withhold federal income tax and you agree, you will need a completed Form W-4 (PDF), Employee's Withholding Allowance Certificate from your employee.
 See Publication 15, (Circular E), Employer's Tax Guide, which has tax withholding tables that are updated each year.

 If you paid cash wages to household employees totaling more than $1,000 in any calendar quarter during the calendar year or the prior year, you generally must pay federal unemployment tax (FUTA) tax on the first $7,000 of cash wages you pay to each household employee.
 However, do not count wages paid to your spouse, your child who is under the age of 21, or your parent.
 The amounts you pay to these individuals are also not considered wages subject to FUTA tax.
 Generally, you can take a credit against your FUTA tax liability for amounts you paid into state unemployment funds.
 A state that has not repaid money it borrowed from the federal government to pay unemployment benefits is a "credit reduction state."
 If you paid wages that are subject to the unemployment compensation laws of a credit reduction state, your FUTA tax credit may be reduced.
-See the Form 1040, Schedule H Instructions, or enter “Employers in Credit Reduction States” on the IRS.gov website for more information.
+See the Form 1040, Schedule H Instructions (PDF), or enter "Employers in Credit Reduction States" on the IRS.gov website for more information.
 For specific dollar amounts and wages not counted, look under the heading "Do You Need To Pay Employment Taxes?" in Publication 926 (PDF).

 If you pay wages subject to FICA tax, FUTA tax, or if you withhold federal income tax from your employee's wages, you will need to file a Form 1040, Schedule H (PDF), Household Employment Taxes.
 Attach Schedule H to your individual income tax return, Form 1040 (PDF), U.S. Individual Income Tax Return, Form 1040NR (PDF), U.S. Nonresident Alien Income Tax Return, Form 1040-SS (PDF), U.S. Self-Employment Tax Return (Including the Additional Child Tax Credit for Bona Fide Residents of Puerto Rico), or Form 1041 (PDF), U.S. Income Tax Return for Estates and Trusts.
 If you are not required to file a return, you must still file Schedule H to report household employment taxes.
 However, a sole proprietor who must file Form 940 (PDF), Employer's Annual Federal Unemployment (FUTA) Tax Return, and Form 941 (PDF), Employer's QUARTERLY Federal Tax Return, or Form 944 (PDF), Employer's ANNUAL Federal Tax Return, for business employees, or Form 943 (PDF), Employer's Annual Federal Tax Return for Agricultural Employees, for farm employees, may report household employee tax information on these forms instead of on Schedule H. If you choose to report the wages for a household employee on the forms shown above, be sure to pay any taxes due by the date required based on the form, making federal tax deposits if required.
 Additional information is available in the instructions for the form.